MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/vmm/deploy-manage-azure-stack-hci.md

 5. Review the summary and select **Finish**.

-    An Azure Stack HCI cluster will be created and the DCB parameters are configured on all the S2D Nodes.
+    An Azure Stack HCI cluster will be created and the DCB parameters are configured on all the S2D nodes.

     > [!NOTE]
     > - DCB settings can be configured on the existing Hyper-V S2D clusters by visiting the **Cluster Properties** page, and navigating to **DCB configuration** page.